bhairabmahato/bhairabmahato/README.md

 - **Problem Solver:** I thrive on solving complex problems by applying classical strategies in unique and creative ways.
 - **Engineering Student:** Currently pursuing my Bachelor's in Computer Science Engineering at BCREC.
-- **Google Developer Group Member:** Proud member of Google Developer Group Durgapur.
 - **GitHub Enthusiast:** Constantly learning and exploring new technologies, tools, and methodologies on GitHub.

 ## 🌐 Get in Touch

-📫 Feel free to reach out to me via <a href="mailto:arpanendu2403@gmail.com">
+📫 Feel free to reach out to me via <a href="mailto:bhairabmahato7384@gmail.com">
 <img src="https://img.shields.io/badge/Gmail-333333?style=for-the-badge&logo=gmail&logoColor=red" alt="arpanendu2403@gmail.com" height="18" width="50" />
 </a> or connect with me on